qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Proxy, NAT, firewall, virtualized networking etc. provides manipulated view of network.
 - Transaction isolation in databases provide views of data (e.g. snapshot isolation).
 - Replicated data and redundant data are views to the original data.
 - Multi-tier storage system.
-From small-fast ones to large-slow ones: register, cache, memory, disk, cloud storage.
+From small-fast ones to large-slow ones: register, cache, RAM, disk, cloud storage.
 - Previously mentioned computation-data duality and mutation-data duality can be also seen as viewing.
 - Transposing in Pytorch (by default) doesn't change the underlying matrix data.
 It only changes how the data is viewed.